 University of Miami typically requires applicants to be in the top 14 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1270 on a 1600 scale, below which admission should be considered a reach.
+The school consistently takes SAT composite scores down to 1280 on a 1600 scale, below which admission should be considered a reach.
 We estimate some students could be accepted with SAT's as low as 1200.
 The estimated average SAT composite for admitted freshman is 1360 out of 1600.
 Miami ranks #2 in Florida and #91 in the nation for highest average SAT composite score.
 51 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.